SIXwishlist/dnspanel-bind-backend/README.md

 /root/skrypty/dns/ part manipulate BIND configuration files and should run as privileged user by CRON daemon.<br><br>
 Example:<br><br>
 */5 * * * *     root    php -f /root/skrypty/cron-dns-reload.php &> /dev/null<br><br>
 will generate named.conf and zones configuration files and reload dns server.
 Also there are at the bottom of /root/skrypty/dns/create-bind-files-from-db.php few commands for copy dns configuration files to other directories for export to other dns servers.
-You can delete/modify these lines to fit your needs.
+You should delete/modify these lines to fit your needs.
 <br><br>
 /root/skrypty/dns/import-domains.php is a tool for import your old  DNS configuration from files at /etc/bind/ to the database.
 You can run it manually from command line.